 Not in the same year.
 If selected, you may attend JCal one year and JCamp another year.

 Personal chaperones may not attend JCal.
-JCal will be staffed with plenty of adults who will chaperone the students during the entire program.
+JCal will be have one supervising adult mentor per six youth for the entirety of the program.